MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-qr-codes.md

 To enable QR detection on HoloLens, ensure the “Webcam” capability is checked in the Unreal editor under Project Settings > Platform > HoloLens > Capabilities.

+Opt into using QR code tracking in Unreal by starting an ARSession with the StartARSession function.

 QR Codes are surfaced through Unreal’s AR tracked geometry system as a tracked image.
 To use this, add an AR Trackable Notify component to a Blueprint actor:

 ![QR AR Trackable Notify](images/unreal-spatialmapping-artrackablenotify.PNG)